 In Franklin County, homeless families are often sheltered at the YWCA Family Center.
 Of the 650 families the Center served last year, 70% were able to find more permanent housing within three weeks.
 Recognized by the National Community Development Association as a national model for emergency shelters, the Family Center is one of only four centers in the U.S. to offer such a high quality of support to families experiencing housing crises.

-Newman Center volunteers support the YWCA Family Center by cooking and serving a hot meal one evening a month.
-The home baked cookies being provided by our community are a special treat enjoyed by the families we serve each month.
-To volunteer, please choose a date below and sign up to cook and/or serve.
-You can also sign-up by sending an e-mail to firstname.lastname@example.org or on the bulletin board in the north lobby.
+Newman Center volunteers support the YWCA Family Center by serving a hot meal one evening a month.
+To volunteer, please choose a date below and sign up to serve.
+You can also sign-up by sending an e-mail to email@example.com or on the bulletin board in the north lobby.

 Two Monday evenings a month, community volunteers meet in the Newman Center kitchen to assemble sack lunches for men living at the Friends of the Homeless Men’s Emergency Shelter.
 The lunches are intended for men who are going to work and are in need of a meal to go.
 The primary mission of Friends of the Homeless is to quickly find transitional or permanent housing, and to offer job placement and other supportive services.
 The shelter houses 130 men who can stay for up to 90 days.

 In addition to the Manna lunches assembled by Newman Center volunteers, lunches also arrive here from partnering schools and churches including St. Stephen’s Episcopal Church, St. Brendan School in Hilliard and St. Matthew School in Gahanna.
 The Newman Center has been coordinating this Food For the Homeless ministry for nearly 20 years, transporting thousands of lunches to men at Friends of the Homeless.